Talk: In the Footsteps of Abraham Ulrikab

 Contact us to discuss the possibilities.

-At Polar Horizons, we feel most privileged to have seen our research become the basis for the documentary Trapped in a Human Zoo: Based on Abraham’s Diary (PIX3 Films) released in winter 2016.
+At Polar Horizons, we feel most privileged to have seen our research has been immortalized by the documentary Trapped in a Human Zoo: Based on Abraham’s Diary (PIX3 Films) released in winter 2016.
 Having been involved so tightly with the production of the documentary, Polar Horizons is authorized to organize screenings.
 Please note that these screenings are of the 61-minute version as opposed to the 45-minute one which aired on CBC’s The Nature of Things with David Suzuki.
-France Rivet is always happy to attend these screenings to share her experience and answer questions about her research and about Abraham’s story.
-Please note that France is not in a position to address questions in regards to the film-making process.

 Trapped in a Human Zoo: Based on Abraham’s Diary